standardgalactic/zet/_posts/2020-10-04-a-year-of-papers.md

   the content very well or when the part I remember is not the primary point of the paper.

+- A few weeks ago, I wrote a workshop paper with other members of my team.
-- When I was writing a paper a few weeks ago, I had all of the related work available to me: I had a clear memory of it, I could find the papers, I could quickly remind myself what the paper was about (to confirm that I was citing the correct paper).
+  Thanks to the summaries and the way I organize them, I had all of the related work available to me: I had a clear memory of it, I could find the papers, I could quickly remind myself what the paper was about to confirm that I was citing the correct paper.

+  Another crucial ingredient was that my project planning documents explained the reason for the project, the design decisions, alternatives, etc.
+  (These documents are not public.)

+  I found the experience of writing the paper to be very productive and satisfying.
+  It seemed to match the claims made about [ZettelKasten] as a way to organize your research into separate stages of

+  - reading related work,
+  - forming ideas (through the notes on concepts, the project planning documents, etc.),
+  - collecting ideas into a paper,
+  - and then, finally, reorganizing and rewriting to make a coherent paper.

+  Since I had already done most of the work before we even thought about writing the paper, I was mostly able to focus on how to present the ideas without being distracted the earlier phases.

 - When I summarize a paper, I also capture enough metadata that I can construct [BibTeX][bibfile] for all the papers.
   So, if I later cite the paper, I have already done the tedious work of finding the citation, finding a doi entry, etc. for all the papers that I cite.
-  It is also easy to identify papers that my co-authors cite (so that I can read them too).
+  Again, this lets me focus on the act of writing without being distracted by the mechanics of BibTeX files.

-  I try to make sure that this BibTeX is usable as is by correcting the capitalization of paper titles to overcome the [BiBTeX design bug](https://tex.stackexchange.com/questions/10772/bibtex-loses-capitals-when-creating-bbl-file).
+  To make citing the papers as easy as possible, I try to make sure that this BibTeX is usable as is by correcting the capitalization of paper titles to overcome the [BiBTeX design bug](https://tex.stackexchange.com/questions/10772/bibtex-loses-capitals-when-creating-bbl-file).

+  An unexpected side effect of using a machine-generated BibTeX file is that it is also easy to identify papers that my co-authors cite (so that I can read them too).

 After trying this for a year, I am planning to continue the practice and I would encourage others to do the same.